-Guide for Tenants: Replacement vs. Traditional Deposit Schemes
+Guide for Tenants: Deposit Replacement vs. Traditional Deposit Schemes

 The beginning of a tenancy can be something of an emotional roller coaster.
-Abruptly packing your life into boxes (and most likely living out of them, and take-away containers for longer than you’d like) can pile on the stress.
+Abruptly packing your life into boxes and most likely living out of them can pile on the stress.

 Whilst this charmer has got significantly less scary since 2019, when the Tenant Fee Ban shrunk it down to a slightly more manageable size – just five weeks’ worth of rent allowed now – it’s still a hefty whack to find when you’re paying out for moving costs.